MyDigitUS/landed-cost-calculator/VERCEL_DEPLOYMENT.md

 # - Set up and deploy?
 Yes
 # - Which scope? (your-username)
 # - Link to existing project?
 No
-# - What's your project's name? tariff-impact-calculator
+# - What's your project's name? landed-cost-calculator
 # - In which directory is your code located? ./
 ```